amiaopensource/av-python-carpentry/_episodes/05-aboutfiles.md

 Now that we’ve got `hurry.filesize` installed, how do we take advantage of the power that it offers?
 By importing, that’s how!

-But we’ll import in a slightly different way, with a `from X, import Y` statement at the start of our code.
+But we’ll import in a slightly different way, with a `from X import Y` statement at the start of our code.
 Why do it this way, instead of using the generic `import X`?

 When we import a module, it imports all the submodules and functions.
 Some modules have a lot of those, and so to use function, we need to write `module.submodule.submodule....function()`.